Friday, September 18, 2020

 SEX/NUDITY

-There are references to sex in a few of these videos, but usually handled subtly/well (nothing gratuitous or crude, with the exception of a joke in one Crash course video, which I've included a warning with).
+There are references to sex in a few of these videos, but usually handled subtly/well (nothing gratuitous or crude, with the exception of one joke in one Crash course video, which I've included a warning with).
 Crash course does occassionally refer to sex as "skoodlypooting" and shows a blanket with feet hanging out.
-There's also a few videos with historical artwork that depicts nudity (such as Greek statues).
+There's also a few videos with historical artwork that depicts nudity (such as Greek statues), or very stylized cartoon nudity (along the lines of the centaurs in Disney's Fantasia...lacking detail).

 PROFANITY